Azure/azure-functions-dotnet-worker-preview/README.md

 }
 ```

-* ``FUNCTIONS_WORKER_RUNTIME` - Set this to a value of `dotnet5`.
-This may change in the future.
+* `FUNCTIONS_WORKER_RUNTIME` - Set this to a value of `dotnet5`.
+This is likely to change in the future as this worker is intended for future .NET versions as well.
 * `languageWorkers:dotnet5:workerDirectory` - Where the functions host will locate the .NET 5 worker.
-Set this to `.` (this is the function app root which contains *worker.config.json*)
+Set this to `.` (this will be the function app root)
 * `AzureWebJobsStorage` - Some of the functions in the sample require a Storage account.
 Set the value of `AzureWebJobsStorage` to the connection string to a valid Storage account or running Storage Emulator.

 ### FunctionApp folder structure

-Here are the important files in a .NET 5 Azure Functions app.
+Here are the important artifacts in a .NET 5 Azure Functions app.

 #### NuGet.Config